-The overarching goal of this postdoctoral research training program is to launch the careers of a new generation of researchers who are prepared to apply a multidisciplinary approach to research at the intersection of geriatric medicine and vulnerable populations.
+The overarching goals of this postdoctoral research training program are to launch the careers of new researchers in the fields of dementia and disparities in aging and to who are prepared to apply a foster their embrace of a multidisciplinary approach to research at the intersection of geriatric medicine and vulnerable populations.

 The program prepares scholars for successful research careers through:

-- Research Training that provides well-matched interdisciplinary mentorship teams, diverse project opportunities, promotion of interdisciplinary collaboration, excellent research didactics through degree granting programs [MPH, MS], research skills development specific to the challenges of working with OAVP, and training in the responsible conduct of research;
+- Research Training that provides well-matched interdisciplinary mentorship teams, diverse project opportunities, promotion of interdisciplinary collaboration, excellent research didactics through degree granting programs [MPH, MS], research skills development specific to the challenges of working with older adults populations, and training in the responsible conduct of research;

-- Insight into Clinical Care and Experiences of OAVP patients through limited clinical geriatrics training involving didactics and direct care responsibilities or shadowing for non-clinician scientists
+- Insight into Clinical Care and Experiences of Older Adult patients for trainees who lack such exposure.
+This occurs through limited clinical geriatrics training involving didactics and direct care responsibilities or shadowing for non-clinician scientists

-- Professional Career Skills Building through seminars on manuscript and grant writing and oral presentation skills, networking and collaboration opportunities, and exposure to non-academic careers to broaden perspectives on professional avenues for improving care and outcomes for OAVP.
+- Professional Career Skills Building through seminars on manuscript and grant writing and oral presentation skills, networking and collaboration opportunities, works in progress meetings, interdisciplinary journal clubs, and exposure to non-academic careers to broaden perspectives on professional avenues for improving care and outcomes for older adults.

 Launched in 2020, the training program recruits two new post-doctoral scholars each academic year.
 Over 20 faculty researchers and a large team of research staff support the efforts and learning of trainees.